crownsedge/wildonaldson.me/index.md

 Read more [about me](/about/), or take a look at [my portfolio](/portfolio/).
 Or, if you want, just jump straight to [the resume](/resume/).

+If you're interested in some samples of my writing, why not stop by my [blog](/posts/)?

 Have a question? [will@tazmily.com](mailto:will@tazmily.com)